Saw (franchise): Story

-Jigsaw depicts one of John's very first games, which never became public.
+Jigsaw depicts one of John's first games, which never becomes public.
 The only survivor is Logan Nelson, the man who accidentally mislabeled John's x-rays, causing his cancer to go undiagnosed until it was too late.
 Believing Logan should not die over an honest mistake, John saves him before he is killed by one of the traps, and recruits him as his first apprentice.
-Logan helps John build several traps for future games, but eventually enlists in the U.S. Army and leaves to fight in the Iraq War.
+Logan helps John build several traps for future games, but for unknown reasons seemed to part ways with John by the events of Saw VI, since he is not mentioned in John's will or seen in any capacity.

 In Saw V, police lieutenant Mark Hoffman's ties with John are revealed in a series of flashbacks.
 During John's first years of activity, Hoffman's sister was murdered by her boyfriend, Seth Baxter.
 Seth is sentenced to life imprisonment; however, a technicality allows him to go free after only five years.
 Hoffman then kills him in an inescapable trap designed to resemble a Jigsaw trap; everyone then believes that Jigsaw was behind the killing.
 John then kidnaps Hoffman and blackmails him into becoming his apprentice in his "rehabilitation" methods.
 Though initially forced to help, Hoffman later becomes a willing apprentice, and helps set up most of John's tests.

-After beating her test, Amanda Young becomes the first known survivor of a Jigsaw game.
-She comes to see John as a hero who changed her life for the better; and, on John's request, becomes his protégée and next apprentice.
-John shows her rehabilitation to Jill, who becomes aware of his traps and becomes somewhat of an accomplice as well.
+After beating her test, Amanda becomes the first publicly-known survivor of a Jigsaw game.
+She comes to see John as a hero who changed her life for the better and, on John's request, becomes his protégée and next apprentice.
+John shows her rehabilitation to Jill, who becomes aware of his traps and somewhat of an accomplice as well.

 In Saw, John chains the man who diagnosed his cancer, Dr. Lawrence Gordon, in a dilapidated industrial washroom with Adam Stanheight, a photographer who has been tailing the doctor, believing he is cheating on his wife.
 Lawrence has instructions to kill Adam by six o'clock or his wife and daughter will be killed.
 Flashbacks show Detectives David Tapp and Steven Sing, who suspect Lawrence of being Jigsaw, following a trail of clues from other Jigsaw traps.
 Sing's death from a shotgun trap after saving a victim causes Tapp to obsess over catching Jigsaw.
 Later, he chases Zep Hindle, who monitors Adam and Lawrence's tests, and is shot in the chest.
 Eventually, Lawrence saws off his own foot to escape, leaving Adam in the bathroom while Lawrence tries to save his family and get help for Adam.
-It is later seen in Saw 3D that Lawrence found a steaming hot pipe and cauterized his wound, stopping the bleeding and ultimately surviving the trap.
+It is later seen in Saw 3D that Lawrence finds a steaming hot pipe and cauterizes his wound, stopping the bleeding and ultimately surviving the trap.
 John catches up with Lawrence and makes him his next apprentice, a fact he hides from his other accomplices.
 Flashbacks from Saw III show that Amanda kidnapped Adam and later returned to suffocate him as an act of "mercy killing".